Prabhjeet02/PrabhjeetBookStore/PrabhjeetBookStore/README.txt

-remove _db.SaveChanges() in CategoryRepository.cs of .dataAccess  and modfied code and added RedirectToaction method run the application.. it did not add category, then change @if(Model.Id !=0) and again run the code. agAIN EDIT category is not displaying.
+remove _db.SaveChanges() in CategoryRepository.cs of .dataAccess  and modfied code and added RedirectToaction method run the application.. it did not add category, then change @if(Model.Id !=0) and again run the code. agAIN EDIT category is not displaying. says "System.NotImplementedException: 'The method or operation is not implemented.'".

 2022-11-08   1343..
 :( tried hard to display the category name but failed.